mason-cao/paper-to-pod/README.md

 ### Best Use of Gemini API

-Gemini 2.5 Flash is the creative and reasoning core of the app:
+Gemini 2.5 Flash Lite is the creative and reasoning core of the app:

 - **Structured dialogue synthesis.** A system prompt with cast definitions, pacing constraints, and spoken-style rules (contractions, disfluencies, no stage directions) produces a strict JSON array of turns via Gemini's `response_mime_type="application/json"`.
 - **Long-context grounding.** The full paper (up to ~180K chars) is passed in a single shot, with no chunking and no vector store, because Flash handles it cleanly.